 Estate Planning Lawyer Near Me

 Oregon Estate & Elder Law has offices in Lake Oswego and Salem.
-Our team of attorneys specializes in elder law and provides a variety of services including Medicaid eligibility, veteran benefits, and probate.
+Our team of attorneys specializes in elder law and provides a variety of services including estate planning and probate.
 Our estate planning attorneys can help you understand the planning options available and determine the plan that meets your and your family’s needs.

 Estate Planning Process